Korean War Legacy Project

 Bio

 Dadi Wako was born in Ethiopia in 1935.
-His family died when he was young so he grew up in a religious school before joining the military around age 17 in 1953.
-Dadi Wako served in the 5th Kagnew Battalion and sailed for South Korea in 1955.
-In his nine months in Korea, Dadi Wako primarily was engaged in security operations as an infantryman even though he was trained as an engineer in Ethiopia.
+Tragically, his family died when he was young, therefore his upbringing took place in a religious school.
+In 1953, he joined the military at the young age of seventeen.
+He served with the 5th Kagnew Battalion and sailed for South Korea in 1955.
+In his nine months in Korea, he was primarily engaged in security operations as an infantryman.
+Having arrived to Korea after the armistice was in place, he found his work there to be routine and safe, though the destruction of war was still seen everywhere.
 He revisited South Korea in 2018 and was amazed by the changes he saw.
+He was happy to do his part in helping Korea become the nation that it is today.

 Video Clips